iturner72/book-notes/the_4-hour_work-week.md

 belongings into a 14 x 10-foot rental storage space.
 Then I realized a few
-things: I would never reread the business magazines I'd saved, I wore the same five shirts and four pairs of pnts 90% of the time, it was about time for new furniture, and I never used the outdoor grill or lawn furnitue.
+things: I would never reread the business magazines I'd saved, I wore the same five shirts and four pairs of pnts 90% of the time, it was about time for new furniture, and I never used the outdoor grill or lawn furniture.
 * 270 I recommend choosing an overseas locations that will seem foreign but isn't dangerous.
 I box. race motorcycles, and do all sorts of macho things, but I draw the line at *favelas*, civilians with machine guns, pedestrians with